-I am a Mixing engineer from San Antonio, Tx with experience in genres ranging from Hip-Hop/R&B to Rock.
+I am a Mixing engineer working in San Antonio and Austin, Texas with experience in genres ranging from Hip-Hop/R&B to Rock.
 My primary goal in mixing is to remember I work for YOU, the artist, and that my job is to represent your sound and style in its best possible form.

 Marcus attended the Audio Engineering Institute in San Antonio, Tx where he met Grammy Award winning engineer Marius Perron.
 After graduating the school he continued to study under Perron, interning, in order to gain more industry experience.He began working at Bad Vibe Studios, which was very involved in the Hip-Hop/R&B scene in the city.
 This allowed him to gain experience in those genres working with local artists such as Bugsy, King Khali, Chelsea G, Mateo Sun, Jae Marie, and many more.
 In early 2016 he began working with Engineer Rob Hinton (Michael Jackson, Korn, Dana Glover) at Mesa Recording Studios in Austin, Tx.
 Here he expanded his genre experience working with Heavy rock bands such as Gunzenhausen Klan and Bully Los Bufalos.
 With a vast knowledge of both analog and digital audio Marcus's approach to recording and mixing features a hybrid approach in order to achieve the best possible sound.
 Marcus currently works as both a work-for-hire Mixing engineer, and Recording/Mixing Engineer at Mesa Records.

 Contact me through the green button above and lets get to work.